Refugee Inflows Inside Mexico

 By Naveed Qazi | Editor, Globe Upfront

-Travelers are exposed to one another’s tragedies, too, which can seriously affect their mental health.
-Edwin, a thirty-three-year-old Venezuelan who was interviewed by Zeus Aranda and Hellen Mata in Think Global Health in Tuxtla Gutierrez, the capital of Chiapas, crossed the Darien in September 2023 with his wife and two children, ages eight and eleven, and said the children were traumatised by the sight of dead bodies.
-‘They must pass by a little side and turn their faces away.
-It's horrible.’
+Travellers are exposed to one another’s tragedies, which can seriously affect their mental health.
+Edwin, a 33‑year‑old Venezuelan interviewed by Zeus Aranda and Hellen Mata in Tuxtla Gutierrez, the capital of Chiapas, crossed the Darien in September 2023 with his wife and two children, aged eight and eleven, and said the children were traumatised by the sight of dead bodies.
+He explained: ‘They must pass by a little side and turn their faces away.
+It’s horrible.’

-Zeus Aranda and Hellen Mata wrote in Think Global Health: ‘Migrants in Mexico are entitled to health care, but many aren’t receiving it.
+Zeus Aranda and Hellen Mata wrote in Think Global Health that ‘migrants in Mexico are entitled to health care, but many aren’t receiving it.
 The country’s Comprehensive Health Care Plan for the Migrant Population guarantees health care for the migrant population but has not been fully funded or implemented.
 Whether out of ignorance or discrimination, some public health personnel ask migrant patients for personal identification as a requirement to receive care, even though doing so is unconstitutional.
 It deters some migrants from seeking care entirely because they fear personnel will report them to immigration authorities or because they are unaware of their legal rights.
 Others receive health services but are treated disrespectfully or charged fees for services and medicines that ought to be free.’

 Many migrants end up paying high prices for consultations and medicines in the private sector or fail to receive care at all.
-Mexico’s migration crisis demands an urgent change of course by immigration authorities, the Ministry of Health, and nongovernmental organisations.
+Mexico’s migration crisis demands an urgent change of course by immigration authorities, the Ministry of Health and nongovernmental organisations.
+As The Washington Post observed, migratory flows are not going away.
+Because Mexico’s geographic location makes it, for many people, the gateway to the Global North, the country will continue to be an important crossing point for migrant populations.

 Comments